superp00t/gophercraft/README.md

 Gophercraft uses [xorm](https://xorm.io/) for storing data.

+MaNGOS-based cores require the installation of an entire SQL database to use their content, whereas Gophercraft Core uses [datapacks.](datapack).

+Datapacks are ZIP archives (alternatively uncompressed folders), which containerize both tabular data (CSV) and scripting (Lua).
+Upon the launch of the worldserver, these datapacks are combined and dynamically loaded into your SQL database, where they can be quickly queried.
+This makes them ideal for making modifications to the game.

-By default, Gophercraft permits only the use of MySQL/MariaDB as a connection backend.
-SQLite3 is currently broken, although other servers supported by xorm may be theoretically usable.
+Currently, Gophercraft permits only the use of MySQL/MariaDB as a connection backend.
+[SQLite3](https://github.com/superp00t/gophercraft/blob/master/gcore/dbsupport/sqlite3.go) is currently broken due to the limitations of the C implementation, although other backends supported by xorm may be theoretically usable.

+If you'd like to inquire about adding support for a new database, open an issue or a pull request!

 ```bash
 # install packages